WTO accessions

 Technical Assistance and Training for Acceding Countries

-Accession to the WTO is a complex process and all acceding governments need expert advice to master the WTO rules and obligations the procedures governing the accession negotiations the demands that the process makes of them and how to respond to these demands.
-Applicants are also ipso facto participants in the negotiations under the Doha Development Agenda and need to keep abreast of the issues being dealt with there as they will be expected to accept the results of these negotiations when they become WTO Members.
+Accession to the WTO is a complex process and all acceding governments need expert advice to master the WTO rules and obligations, the procedures governing the accession negotiations, the demands that the process makes of them and how to respond to these demands.
+Applicants are also ipso facto participants in the negotiations under the Doha Development Agenda and need to keep abreast of the issues being dealt with there, as they will be Read More

 Introduction and Overview